wavemaker/docs/learn/on-premise/wme-config-users-auth-providers.md

 ---
-title: "WME Config Users and Auth Providers"
+title: "WME Add Users and Authentication Provider"
 id: ""
 sidebar_label: "Users Onboarding"
 ---
 ---

-### Configure Users, Auth Providers
+### Configure Users, Authentication Providers

-**Configure users**
+There are two ways to onboard users.
+- Add Users from Launchpad
+    - Add from User On-boarding -> Create User Section.
+    - Authentication will be taken care by Platform.
+- Add Authentication Provider.
+    - Add from User On-boarding -> Add Authorization Provider section.
+    - Authentication will be dedicated to SSO.
+    - User will get created by Platform automatically upon first login of any User.

+ The number of users that can be added is limited by the terms in License and the Developer Capacity of WME.

+#### Add Users
+  Following are the steps to add Users to the network by the SuperAdmin from WaveMaker Launchpad:
-- Select user on-boarding section at the left side for creating users.
+- Select User on-boarding section at the left side of Launchpad.
-- At users section select create a user for creating the user.
+- At users section select Create User for creating the user.
 - Create a user by providing basic details like name ,email and password and select the prefer role for a user.
+- Roles
+    - Super Admin - Access to Launchpad, Enterprise Network, Studio.
+    - EnterepriseAdmin - Acces to Enterprise Network and Studio.
+    - Studio User - Access to Studio.
+All Developers will come under this.
     <br/><br/>
     [![](/learn/assets/wme-setup/configuring-wme/user-creation.png)](/learn/assets/wme-setup/configuring-wme/user-creation.png)

-**Configure auth providers**
+#### Configure Authentication Providers
+- Supported Protocols
+    - LDAP
+    - CAS
+    - OpenIdConnect
-- Select the add authorization provide option at user on-boarding section.
+- Select the Add Authorization Provider option at user on-boarding section.
 - Provide name and select type of provider and fill the required fields respect to that provider.
+- Make Default after adding it.
      <br/><br/>
      [![](/learn/assets/wme-setup/configuring-wme/adding-authorization-provider.png)](/learn/assets/wme-setup/configuring-wme/adding-authorization-provider.png)